 We have a new learning scale for learning English through speaking.
 And this learning scale includes the whole Duolingo learning scale.
 You can’t speak English if you don’t know the grammar and can’t properly get the words out of your mouth.

-At the same time, you don’t have to know the English grammar perfectly to speak the language, right?
+At the same time, you don’t have to know English grammar perfectly to speak the language, right?

 That’s why I believe on the previous scale, you should stop after 7 or 8 learning units.